ubc-systopia/panoramia-privacy-measurement/README.md

 │      └── train_target_tab.py
 |      └── Readme.md      # Readme file with the relevant run instructions
 │
-├── Plotting_Scipts/
+├── Plotting/
-│   ├── create_epsilon_lb_recall_plot.py   # run the plotting code to generate plots
+│   ├── compute_plot_audit_values.py   # run the plotting code to generate plots
 │   └── Readme.md      # Readme file with the relevant run instructions
 └── README.md
 ```
 ## ◆ Usage:
-This auditing framework works in two parts: i) The Data Generation Phase ii) The Audit Evaluation Phase
+This auditing framework works in two parts: i) The Data Generation Phase ii) The Audit Evaluation Phase.
+Below, we provide a semantic overview of how to run the framework using the image data modality as an example.
+For detailed instructions/commands specific to each data modality, please refer to the respective directory.

 ### ◇ Data Generation Phase:

-### ◇ Generative Model for Non-Member Data
+### ◇ ◇ Generative Model for Non-Member Data
 Step 1: Train a generative model on a subset of data used to train your target ML model.
 This generative model will then generate samples for the non-member dataset.
-This repository provides a generative model for CIFAR10 32x32 dataset as well as WikiText 2 and the Adult dataset.
+This repository provides a generative model for CIFAR10 32x32 dataset <!-- as well as WikiText 2 and the Adult dataset-->.
 Link to pre-trained model for CIFAR10 is shared under the `generative_model` folder under the image modality.

 ### ◇ Audit Evaluation Phase:

 #### ◇ ◇ Target and Helper Models:
-Step 2: Train the target model (if need be otherwise use a pre-trained version available) for loss values for black-box MIA and the helper model for the baseline attack
+Step 2: Train the target model (if needed otherwise use a pre-trained version available) for loss values for <!--black-box--> the Membership Inference Attack (MIA).
+Train the helper model on synthetic data for the baseline attack.
 The target model is the ML model whose training data privacy leakage we are concerned about.
-The helper model is used to train the baseline attack for a representative, strong baseline classifier.
+The helper model helps the baseline model by providing additional features (i.e., embeddings) that serve as side information about the synthetic data distribution.
 This baseline classifier distinguishes between member and non-member data without access to the target model, as opposed to the MIA.
 We also analyze image models trained with DP-SGD under the file `DP_models.py` along with the instructions to run the code.

 #### ◇ ◇ The MIA and Baseline Attacks
-Step 3: Use code and running guidelines under the baseline_and_MIA folders to train the baseline and MIA attacks distinguishing between real member and synthetic non-member using helper and target models as side information respectively.
+Step 3: Use code and running guidelines under the baseline_and_MIA folders to train the baseline and MIA classifier distinguishing between real member and synthetic non-member using helper and target models as side information respectively.
 Here we provide code for training the baseline and MIA attacks using the image and losses modules.
 The main pipeline that trains both is under `panoramia_audit.py` file.
 The folder contains relevant instructions and a Yaml config file highlighting experiment guidelines.

->  🚧 Please note NLP Data Modality is under progress and will be updated soon

- NLP_LLM-Privacy_Measurement_Progress: ███████░░░░ 70% Complete
+Eventually, we evaluate the baseline and MIA classifiers on a test set consisting of real member and synthetic non-members.

 ### ◇ Plotting
 Step 4: Finally we can generate pretty pictures, and run the plotting code under plotting_scripts folder using

 `python3 compute_plot_audit_values.py --results_data_folder`
-This takes as input path to results folder containing csv file(s) with the format `member, baselinepred, mia<model_name1>pred, , mia<model_name1>_pred, ...`
+This takes as input path to results folder containing csv file(s) with the format `member, baselinepred, mia<model_name1>pred, ...`

 ### ◇ Comparison with SOTA

-This repository also includes our implementation of the threshold-based attack for O(1) code by Steinke et al. under the O1_Steinke_Code folder along with the instructions to run the code
+This repository also includes our implementation of the threshold-based attack for O(1) code by Steinke et al. under the O1_Steinke_Code folder along with the instructions to run the code.

 ## ◆ Requirements: